aristanetworks/openmgmt/docs/telemetry/adapters/ocprometheus/index.md

 This was only changed on our OpenConfig connectors (ockafka, ocprometheus, octsdb, ocredis, etc.) after March, 2019, thus older ocprometheus versions will ignore the updates.

-The version of ocprometheus hat uses TypedValue as well was pushed to [github](https://github.com/aristanetworks/goarista/commit/22b2444f947b7d395b5c227cf0dd881d0100bdb1) on March 19th.
+The version of ocprometheus that uses TypedValue as well was pushed to [github](https://github.com/aristanetworks/goarista/commit/22b2444f947b7d395b5c227cf0dd881d0100bdb1) on March 19th.
 A newer commit was done in the beginning of June to deal with [coalesced deletes](https://github.com/aristanetworks/goarista/commit/fef20d617fa7e1c7509e958fd3bd49cf4a4af5c0), and it’s recommended to use the latest version.